startling/cytoplasm-site/_pages/index.html.markdown

 ## Cytoplasm is Pretty Simple
 [Install Cytoplasm](/tutorial/#installation) and run `cytoplasm init bare` to get the basis of your future blog.
 Add some posts in `_posts`, edit your templates in `_templates`, and `cytoplasm build` to generate some html files.

-## `cytoplasm serve`
-Cytoplasm comes with a built-in server for local testing. `cytoplasm serve` will start it on port number 8080; `cytoplasm serve -r` will serve on port 8080 and automatically re-build your site whenever you make a change to a source file.
+And Cytoplasm comes with a built-in server for local testing. `cytoplasm serve` will start it on port number 8080; `cytoplasm serve -r` will serve on port 8080 and automatically re-build your site whenever you make a change to a source file.
 You can specify a port with something like `cytoplasm serve 8000`.

 ## Cytoplasm is Easily Extensible
 Cytoplasm interpreters are python functions in your configuration file.
 The markdown one, for example, is just: